How To Use Inkscape Like A Pro

 If you have traced an image that is made of lines instead of being a solid shape (think line drawing vs silhouette), the result is a second set of lines in your file.
 These must be removed.
 Why?
 Extra lines for laser cutting means more burning and higher making costs, and who wants to pay more?
 (We don’t!).
 To split up those two sets of lines use ‘Path > Break Apart’ then you can click on one of them to delete it.

 Double lines will also result if you place parts hard up against one another when laying out the design files.
 In this simplified example, the double lines of the rectangles are directly on top of one another.
 You’ll see these tend to look a little darker on screen.
 While sharing cutting lines is a good way to reduce laser cutting costs, you must remember to actually delete the extra lines to get the savings.

 For a step-by-step instruction on how to remove extra lines from parts sharing lines, check out this additional Inkscape vector tutorials article.

 To help you organize all the individual parts of your design, Inkscape uses layers.
 Objects are placed on a layer, then you can select and edit these objects according to the layer they are on.

 This becomes especially useful when designs get more detailed, as you’ll find it increasingly difficult to select individual objects without accidentally clicking on something else.

-You can make as many layers as you want and name them accordingly to help your workflow.
+You can make as many layers as you want and name them accordingly to help facilitate workflow.
 Or have some fun and entertain yourself with clever labels.
 This video tutorial shows how it works: